nirant-nk/Data-Structures-Algorithm/README.md

-# Data Structure & Algorithms in C++
+# Data Structure & Algorithms in C

 ## Repository Description
-Welcome to the Data Structures and Algorithms in C++ repository!
-This repository serves as a practical resource for implementing fundamental data structures and algorithms in C++.
-It is designed for students, developers, and anyone interested in enhancing their programming skills through hands-on coding.
+Welcome to the Data Structures and Algorithms in C repository!
+This repository serves as a practical resource for implementing fundamental data structures and algorithms in C. It is designed for students, developers, and anyone interested in enhancing their programming skills through hands-on coding.

 ## Key Features:
 * Comprehensive Implementations: